sahib/misc/performance/2_cpu.rst

 .. note::

     Modern cpus guess what branch is taken due to pipelining.
 The accuracy is done to 96%, they even use neural networks for that.
+Branch mispredictions are costly: Roughly 10-30 cycles lost.

     No likely() in Go, compiler tries to insert those hints automayically.
     Not much of an important optimization nowadays though as CPUs get a lot better: